georgeeks/Foursquare-Capstone-Project-Notebook/WEEKS 4-5/Business Section - Final Project.md

 # Business Section

-# PHARMA FRANCISE  - new locations
+# PHARMA FRANCISE  - new locations in Paris
 ###  A new pharmacy chain - opportunity solutions for building location